akheron/optics-ts/README.md

 // This is the input data
 const input: Book = {
-  title: "The Hitchhiker's Guide to the Galaxy"
+  title: "The Hitchhiker's Guide to the Galaxy",
   isbn: "978-0345391803",
   author: {
     name: "Douglas Adams"